inhortte/nginx-proxy/README.md

 ## Volumes

-To make it easier to also use this image to serve static content, one can mount additional configurations files in the folder `/opt/nginx-proxy/sites-static`.
+To make it easier to also use this image to serve static content, one can mount additional configurations files in the folder `/opt/nginx-proxy/sites-static`, and mount a base html directory at `/usr/share/nginx/html`.

 By default, [docker-gen][1] will generate configurations based on [nginx.tmpl][6], if a different template needs to be used, mount a volume in